jimmo/ncss-embedded/chapters/N-servo-motors.md

 * Ground
 * Signal (PWM)

 Servo motors are designed to take a PWM signal, and typically they care only about the pulse length.
+Importantly, their internal motor is powered by the power pin, and only controlled by the signal from the microcontroller.

 #### Continuous rotation